lupyuen/nuttx-ox64/README.md

  dd2:	03f00513          	li	a0,63
 ```

-Thus SYS_write = 63
+We see that SYS_write = 63.
 Also from hello.S:

 ```text
  <2><66e7>: Abbrev Number: 6 (DW_TAG_enumerator)